Deportation in the second Trump administration: Court ordered returns

-In addition, at least two additional migrants have been deported in violation of law and/or court orders.
-Guatemalan migrant Maribel Lopez, who has a US citizen child and a pending asylum case, was wrongfully deported to Guatemala and then returned to ICE custody in September 2025.
+Several other migrants have been deported in violation of law and/or court orders.
+Guatemalan migrant Maribel Lopez, whose child is a US citizen and who has a pending asylum case, was wrongfully deported to Guatemala and then returned to ICE custody in September 2025.
 Britania Uriostegui Rios, a Mexican transgender woman, was deported to Mexico in violation of an immigration court order in November 2025.
 Her wrongful deportation was discovered only after her lawyers made inquiries.
 ICE has said it would allow her to reenter the US; she sued to force ICE to release her from custody on her return.
+Any Lucia Lopez Belloza was detained by ICE while attempting to fly from Boston to Texas to visit her family for Thanksgiving.
+She was sent to a Texas detention facility and then to Honduras despite an emergency federal court order prohibiting her deportation.
+On December 7, federal agents appeared at Lopez's family's Austin, TX, home but left after two hours.
+The administration was reported to have apologized for deporting Lopez Belloza.
+Following the administration's refusal to facilitate Lopez Belloza's return, Judge Richard G. Stearns ordered the administration "to make amends".